November 17, 2011

 When City of Ottawa officials decided to increase their planned OC Transpo Articulated Bus Garage capacity from 192 buses to 252, they faced resistance from the neighboring community.

-To appease the neighbours, the City needed an effective and attractive sound barrier wall solution.
-To appease the budget, they needed an economical and maintenance-free one.
-AIL Sound Walls’ Silent Protector perforated vinyl sound barrier wall system satisfied on all fronts.
+To appease the neighbors, the City needed an effective and attractive sound barrier wall solution.
+To appease the budget, they needed an economical and low-maintenance one.
+AIL Sound Walls Silent Protector perforated vinyl sound barrier wall system satisfied on all fronts.

 Easy to install without costly lifting equipment

 Silent Protector sound walls offer excellent sound absorption and, unlike concrete systems, they’re quick and easy to install, without the need for lifting equipment.
 Things went so well on this job that the foreman joked that some of the crew should go for coffee.
 On the maintenance side, AIL Sound Walls are weatherproof and will not rust, rot, stain or deteriorate.
 And, down the road, should a panel ever need replacement, City crews can do it themselves.